fxamacker/cbor/README.md

 * Currently, duplicate map keys are not checked during decoding.
 Option to handle duplicate map keys in different ways will be added.
 * Nested levels for CBOR arrays, maps, and tags are limited to 32 to quickly reject potentially malicious data.
 This limit will be reconsidered upon request.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
-Use CBOR `Null` (0xf6) to round-trip with Go's `nil`.
+CBOR `Null` (0xf6) more closely matches Go's `nil`.

 Like Go's `encoding/json`, data validation checks the entire message to prevent partially filled (corrupted) data.
 This library also prevents crashes and resource exhaustion attacks from malicious CBOR data.
 Use Go's `io.LimitReader` when decoding very large data to limit size.

 ## Fuzzing and Code Coverage

-__Over 375 tests__ must pass before tagging a release.
+__Over 375 tests__ must pass on 4 architectures before tagging a release.
 They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data.

 __Code coverage__ must not fall below 95% when tagging a release.
 Code coverage is 97.9% (`go test -cover`) for cbor v1.5 which is among the highest for libraries (in Go) of this type.